JoeySoprano420/Rane-Processing-Language/README.md

 # **RANE Processing Language**
-**Updated: 1/5/2026**
+**Updated: 1/6/2026**

-RANE is a deterministic, statically typed, low‑level systems language with compile‑time execution, explicit foreign boundaries, and a ritualized emphasis on clarity and analyzability.
+RANE is a deterministic, statically typed, low‑level systems language with explicit foreign boundaries and an emphasis on clarity and analyzability.

-Minimalist, Bootstrap‑Friendly Architecture

-RANE is an experimental programming language and native‑code toolchain written in C++14.
-The current repository contains a **bootstrap compiler** targeting **Windows x64**, producing a minimal **PE executable**.
-The focus of this stage is correctness, determinism, and a clean end‑to‑end pipeline.

 RANE is under active development.
 Some concepts referenced in older documents (e.g., advanced type features, full memory‑band semantics) are **planned**, not fully implemented yet.